Emmerson-Miranda/XSLTUnit/README.md

 ## Configuration

-The file *xsltunit-definition.xml* store the association between XSLT, XSD and XML files and the root element is *xsltunit* and it can contains severals suites.
+The file *src/main/resources/xsltunit-definition.xml* store the association between XSLT, XSD and XML files and the root element is *xsltunit* and it can contains severals suites.

 ![Structure example](./images/xsd_root.png)